KingofPythonn/RPS2094/README.md

 This project aims to develop a simple Rock Paper Scissors game using pure JavaScript and Bootstrap.

+### LIVE

+this website is Live in this adress: https://kingofpythonn.github.io/RPS2094/

 ## Practice Phases

 ### Phase 1